 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In the United States, there were 369,200 jobs for Vehicle and Equipment Cleaner in 2016.
+There were about 369,200 jobs for Vehicle and Equipment Cleaner in 2016 (in the United States).
 New jobs are being produced at a rate of 10.7% which is above the national average.
 The Bureau of Labor Statistics predicts 39,500 new jobs for Vehicle and Equipment Cleaner by 2026.
-The BLS estimates 57,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 57,800 job openings in this field each year.